 Though a set time in human history, not many took notice.
 The purpose of the Magi’s search reverberated throughout the city of Jerusalem, yet there is no indication that anyone joined them in seeking the promised Messiah.
 The masses apathetically dismissed the news as an interruption of the status quo.
 Herod perceived a threat to his throne.
 The religious leaders used it as an opportunity to ingratiate themselves to Herod.

-SEEKERS IN THE 21st CENTURY
+SEEKING IN THE 21st CENTURY

 What distinguished the wise men from their contemporaries was their ability to recognize the signs of the times and respond appropriately.
 Confirming what they knew, the Magi traveled more than 2,000 miles to not only seek, but worship Israel’s prophesied King.
-In the 21st century, little has changed; it is still the wise who seek Him!
+In the 21st century, little has changed.
+It is still the wise who seek Him!

 As our preparations to enjoy the final days of Christmas come to a close, I hope you’ll join me by celebrating Epiphany.
 At our house, a traditional English dinner complete with a gluten-free Twelfth Night Cake is served.

 At a minimum take time to read the account of the Magi in Matthew’s Gospel to your family.
-You can enhance the conclusion of the Christmas season on Epiphany, January 6th, by guiding your family through the fascinating account of the Magi.
+You can enhance the conclusion of the Christmas season on Epiphany, January 6th, by guiding your family through the fascinating account.
 It’s a great way to enter the New Year demonstrating your determination to seek the Lord as the wise men did more than two millennia ago.
 For those willing, God promises: “you will seek Me and find Me, when you search for Me with all your heart” (Jer.
 29:13).

 Christmas doesn’t have to end at bedtime on the 25th of December.
-The traditional date—that commemorates the visit of the Magi—puts an exclamation point on the Christmas season.
+The traditional date—that commemorates the visit of the Magi—puts an exclamation point on the Christmas season!